cierrateam/laravel-architect-docs/source/docs/generating-commands.md

     // Just register them if your app is running in console if ($this->app->runningInConsole()) {
         $this->commands([
-            // The full classname of your command, make sure you'd import them.
+            // The full classname of your command, make sure you did import them.
             FooCommand::class,
             BarCommand::class,
         ]);